-At Loch Primary School, we aim to ensure all of our pupils are provided with an education that is suited to their interests and needs within a nurturing environment where everyone feels welcome and included.
-We promote a team approach at Loch Primary School and Nursery Class and regularly promote the message that 'we are all in this together':
+At our school we aim to ensure all of our pupils are provided with an education that is suited to their interests and needs within a nurturing environment where everyone feels welcome and included.
+We promote a team approach and regularly promote the message that 'we are all in this together'.
+At Loch PS and Nursery Class, we continue to promote our whole school Vision, Values and Aims to ensure we are all working together to achieve success.